-NAME REMAPPING
+REMAPPING

-slant 1
+1

-space 2
+2

-space_stretch 3
+3

-space_shrink 4
+4

-x_height 5
+5

-quad 6
+6

-extra_space 7
+7

-The characters table is a list of character hashes indexed by an integer number.
-The number is the 'internal code' TEX knows this character by.
-For proper paragraph building and math rendering the following fields can be present in en entry in the characters table.
+The characters table is a LUA hash table where the keys are integers.
+When a character in the input is turned into a glyph node, it gets a character code that normally refers to an entry in that table.
+For proper paragraph building and math rendering the following fields can be present in an entry in the characters table.
 You can of course add all kind of extra fields.
 The engine only uses those that it needs for typesetting a paragraph or formula.
+The subtables that define ligatures and kerns are also hashes with integer keys, and these indices should point to entries in the main characters table.